craftcms/docs/docs/4.x/extend/element-types.md

 If you’re adding this as an update to an existing plugin, you will need to create a new normal migration as well, and copy the same code into it.
 :::

-Install the plugin now, so your database table will be created.
+Install your plugin (or run `php migrate/up`) to create the database table.

 You will also need to add an `afterSave()` method to your element class, which is responsible for keeping your element table updated when elements are saved.
 The `afterSave()` method is a part of the standard element saving [control flow](services.md#interface-oriented-methods).